microsoft/qsharp-language/Specifications/QIR/Callables.md

 | __quantum__rt__callable_make_controlled | `void(%Callable*)`                      | Updates the callable by applying the Controlled functor. |
 | __quantum__rt__callable_reference | `void(%Callable*)`                      | Indicates that a new reference has been added. |
 | __quantum__rt__callable_unreference | `void(%Callable*)`                      | Indicates that an existing reference has been removed and potentially releases the callable value. |

+For all of these other than `reference` and `unreference`, if a null `%Callable*` is passed in, a runtime failure should result.
+It is expected that the `%TupleHeader*` parameters to `invoke` may be null if the callable either takes no arguments or returns `Unit`.

 ---
 _[Back to index](README.md)_